 - Diminished access to clinical trials: Clinical trials are how some of Canada’s sickest patients gain access to the newest life-saving treatments that aren’t yet available.
-The number of these clinical trials went down by 55% in Canada after the price controls were adopted in 2019.
+The number of advanced clinical trials went down by over 25% in Canada after the price controls were adopted in 2019.

 - Fewer life sciences jobs across Canada: The new rules shrink Canada’s life sciences sector, which has been at the forefront of Canada’s response to the COVID-19 crisis.
 Thousands of Canadian jobs – in research, drug and vaccine development, and health delivery – are at stake because of the new rules.

 Every Canadian will need at some time a medicine or vaccine that can save their life or help them live better.
 Canadians have learned this more than ever through the COVID-19 pandemic.
 Knowing that a medicine or vaccine is available but impossible to access is something no Canadian patient deserves to go through.